Emergency Roofing Services ➢

 When your roof flashing shows signs of minor damage, taking quick action can prevent water infiltration and more extensive repairs down the road.
 Many Tulsa homeowners can successfully address small flashing issues with the right approach and materials.
 These repair techniques focus on common problems that don’t require complete flashing replacement.

 For sealing small cracks and holes in flashing, roofing cement is an excellent solution.
 Clean the damaged area thoroughly to remove rust, debris, and old sealant.
-Apply a liberal amount of roofing cement with a putty knife, pressing firmly to ensure it covers the crack completely.
+Apply roofing cement in temperatures above 50 degrees Fahrenheit, using a putty knife and pressing firmly to ensure it covers the crack completely.
+Apply in thin layers on vertical surfaces to prevent sagging.
 For metal flashing with corrosion, apply a layer of cement that extends at least one inch beyond the damaged area.
 Silicone sealant works particularly well for flashing around vents or in locations exposed to Tulsa’s frequent temperature fluctuations because it maintains flexibility after curing.

 Loose flashing sections can be reattached using roofing nails or screws with rubber washers to prevent creating new water entry points.
 Position the flashing properly, then secure it with fasteners spaced every 4 to 6 inches.
+For valley flashing repairs, place roofing nails high on the outer edges, never through the center of the valley where water flows.
 Cover nail heads with roofing cement for added protection.
 For flashing with surface rust, wire brush the affected area until clean metal is visible, then apply a rust-inhibiting primer before coating with roofing cement.
 This two-step process helps extend the life of metal flashing in Oklahoma’s humid conditions without requiring complete replacement.

 When and How to Replace Severely Damaged Roof Flashing